 Behold, he is coming with clouds, and every eye will see him, even they who pierced him.
 And all the tribes of the earth will mourn because of him.
 Even so, Amen.
 ‘I am the Alpha and the Omega’, [NU omits the Beginning and the End] says the Lord God, ‘who is and who was and who is to come, the Almighty.’

-Verse seven is a prophetic statement arising from the previous words ... to him be glory and dominion forever and ever.
-The Father himself, the Alpha and the Omega, is the one who breaks in here these words.
-In spontaneous response to John’s praises of the Savior, the Father boomed out this statement.
+Verse seven is a prophetic statement arising from the previous words, to him be glory and dominion forever and ever.
+The Father himself, the Alpha and the Omega, is the one who breaks in here with these words.
+In spontaneous response to John’s praises of the Savior, the Father booms out this statement.
 It is a promise from the lips of the Father concerning his Son.
 It is a thumbnail description of the main event toward which all human history and all the things found in the book of Revelation are headed.
-Namely, the sure triumph over all peoples, principalities and spirits by his conquering Son, the Lord Jesus Christ, at his Second Coming.
+Namely, the sure triumph over all peoples, principalities and spirits by God's conquering Son at his Second Coming.

-Let's step aside for a moment and do a bit of defining of terms here.
-The Bible teaches there are two comings of the Lord Jesus Christ yet to occur.
-The first will be when he appears in the sky and removes his Church from the Earth … taking his people back with him to His Father's house in Heaven.
+Let's step aside for a moment and do a bit of defining of terms.
+The Bible teaches there are two comings of the Lord Jesus Christ that are yet to occur in history.
+The first will be when he appears in the sky to remove his Church from off the Earth … taking his people back with him to His Father's house in Heaven.
 Theologians call this the Rapture of the Church.
-It is an event that is entirely different from the Second Coming.
+It is an event that is entirely different from Christ's Second Coming.
 They are two separate events altogether.
 The Rapture could occur at any moment.
 When it does, Christ will suddenly appear in the skies of Earth and call his Church out of this world.
 At that time, believers (whether living or dead), will be caught up together into the clouds to meet their Lord and Savior in the air.
 As you have it in First Thessalonians 4:16-17,

 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, with the trump of God: and the dead in Christ shall rise first: then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
 (KJV)